-There will be no shuttle service from the parking areas to the festival grounds.
-There will also be no shuttle service from the Metra Station.
+There will be NO shuttle service from the parking areas to the festival grounds.
+There will also be NO shuttle service from the Metra Station.
 However, the Metra Station is less than a mile from Gate 1 and using the Metra (mass transit) to come to the festival is a good, all-around idea.
-In addition, we have added a “Ride Share Lot” located at the Visitor Control Center parking lot (near Gate 1)

 10. Is there handicapped access?

 Yes, some handicap parking will be available near the festival grounds.
 Those with this need should be prepared to show their decal at the gate upon entering the base.
 Security personnel will direct you to the appropriate location.
 Some walking will be required.
 Please note: The festival field grounds are mostly grass with little to no pavement.

 11. How much will concessions cost and what types of food will be available?
 Expect the same range and cost of typical festival/fair concessions.
 There will be a wide variety of festival food that may include burgers, hot dogs, brats, Polish sausage, corn dogs, orange chicken, ribs, barbecue sandwiches, pizza, corn on the cob, funnel cakes and shaved ice.
 Prices will range from $3.00 to $10.00 for most offerings.
 There will be 20 oz. bottled Pepsi products, bottled water, Gatorade and energy drinks.
 Beer and flavored malt beverages will also be available for purchase in the range of $5.00 to $7.00 for a 16 oz. serving. (mandatory ID checks on all purchases).

 12. Will the food be safe to eat?